nicholashobbs/Crypto-Notes/Notes on Crypto.md

 liquidity pool - sends a liquidity token, a liquidity provider sends ether and erco 20 tokens back

-gnosis - bet on events in the real world with conditional tokens
+Gnosis - bet on events in the real world with conditional tokens.
+You can create sub-conditional tokens which combine events for more complex outcomes.

+erc 1155 - combination of erc20 and erc 721 tokens

+dutchx

 Maker